tzezar/nextjs-recruitment-task/user-address-manager/README.md

- approached this task as an opportunity to learn something new, so I decided to give ShadCN UI a try.
+I approached this task as an opportunity to learn something new, so I decided to give ShadCN UI a try.
 Unfortunately, I ran into a few tricky bugs while implementing the features.
 I also considered using Tanstack Table and Tanstack Query, but the scale of the project was too small for that to be necessary.

 During the task, I encountered several bugs in ShadCN UI, such as: https://github.com/shadcn-ui/ui/issues/468